The First People

 Our Future

-The Grand Rapids Whitewater vision, Green Grand Rapids plan in 2011, 2015 GR Forward Plan, 2017 Parks and Recreation Strategic Plan, and many others have expressed a common desire to create a River for All.
+The Green Grand Rapids plan in 2011, the 2015 GR Forward Plan, the 2017 Parks and Recreation Strategic Plan, and many others have expressed a common desire: to create a River for All.
+We’re excited to make it happen with your help.